surfstudio/SurfGen/Usage/Flutter/README.md

 By the [bash script ExportModelsGenerator](./ExportModelsGenerator.sh) you can create a file, which will export all DTO (or whatever you want).

-This script have 2 arguments:
+This script has 2 arguments:
 1. Path to directory with files which should be exported in umbrella
 2. Path to Umbrella file